 In all cases, everyone should treat each other with respect and consideration, and deal with issues in a confidential manner, for example, interviews and discussion should not happen in public or open-plan spaces.
 Everyone should try to set aside emotion and concentrate on identifying and addressing the underlying reasons for the problem.

-It may help to have a third party present as a witness when a problem is discussed, to prevent misunderstandings.
+It may help to have a third party present when a problem is discussed, to prevent misunderstandings.
 For instance, an employee may want to have a support person, union delegate or other representative present, a manager may want to have their manager present.
 Both sides should keep notes of any meetings and any agreements reached.

 It is a good idea to:

-- Be clear about the facts - Make sure that what each party thinks has happened, or is happening is not just based on an assumption or a misunderstanding.
+- Be clear about the facts – Make sure that what each party thinks has happened, or is happening, is not just based on an assumption or a misunderstanding.

 - Talk to each other - Employers and employees should try to resolve the problem by discussing it with each other.
 Both parties are responsible for this.
 Employees can ask their lawyer or union, and employers can ask their lawyer, to approach the other party for them.